Here’s a look at the life of Jean-Bertrand Aristide, the first democratically elected president of Haiti.

 October 1, 1991 - Flees Haiti for Venezuela, after a coup led by Brigadier General Raoul Cedras overthrows the government.

-October 15, 1994 - Is reinstated as president of Haiti, after a United States-brokered agreement.
+October 15, 1994 - Is reinstated as president of Haiti, after a US-brokered agreement.
 Cedras and his staff resign and are exiled.

 October 17, 1994 - Under pressure from the Vatican, submits a letter formally requesting to leave the priesthood.